dockerland/dex/README.md

 similar to how yum and apt consult package sources.
 Thus, __applications available to dex are dictated by source repository checkouts__.

 Source Repositories are defined one-per-line in `$DEX_HOME/sources.list` as `<name> <url>`.
-URLs may point to the  _remote URL_ or _local path_ of a [git repository](https://git-scm.com/) with a `dex-images/` tree containing applications.
-Use `dex source add` to add additional sources, and `dex help source` for additional information.
+URLs may point to the  _remote URL_ or _local path_ of a [git repository](https://git-scm.com/).
+Each repository _must_ have a `dex-images/` tree containing images.

+Use `dex repo` to manage source repositories. on.

 [sources.list example](sources.list) - [repository example](https://github.com/dockerland/dex-dockerfiles-core)

-Repository checkouts are performed __once__ when a source is added.
-Checkouts go to `~/.dex/checkouts/` by default.
-Use `dex source pull '*'` to checkout the latest from all sources, or `dex run --pull ...` to checkout on-the-fly when running an application.
+> Repository checkouts are performed __once__ when a source is added.
+Use `dex repo pull` to refresh checkout(s), or pass the `--pull` flag to run/ls/install/image commands to perform a checkout _on-the-fly_.

 ### environmental variables

+You may override _default_ application runtime and dex command behavior by specifying environmental variables.
+[Learn about environmental variables](https://github.com/dockerland/charleston-containers/blob/master/docs/02-concepts.md#environmental-variables) if `export a=b` vs `a=b` is foreign.

 #### dex command

-variables that globally effect the dex command, e.g.
+variables effecting command behavior, e.g.

 ```sh
 DEX_BIN_DIR=~/bin/ DEX_BIN_PREFIX=acme- dex install ag